clarkezone/clarkezone.github.io/_posts/2023-02-21-capz-quickstart.md

   <img style="" src="/static/img/2023-02-21-capz-quickstart/launchakspng.png" />
   3. Trigger an install of an AKS cluster by clicking on the refresh icon next to AKS.
 Result is a bunch of console spew showing up in the window:
   <img style="" src="/static/img/2023-02-21-capz-quickstart/startinstall.png" />
-  <br/>If all went well, you shuold see the final line as something similar to `Cluster 'aks-20648' created, don't forget to delete`
+  <br/>If all went well, you shuold see the final line of output as something similar to `Cluster 'aks-20648' created, don't forget to delete`.
+This is an important point.
+This step is creating an Azure AKS cluster in your subscription.
+If you forget to delete it you will be paying for it.
+At the end of this excercise, make sure you've deleted any resources you don't intend to keep around.
   <img style="" src="/static/img/2023-02-21-capz-quickstart/aksinstallcompletetiltgui.png" />
-  At this point, the resource representing an AKS cluster has been created in the kind management cluster and, under the covers, CAPZ will go about provisioning the AKS cluster into your subscription.
-You can monitor the provisioning progress using `kubectl`:
+  At this point, the management resource representing an AKS cluster has been created in the kind management cluster and, under the covers, CAPZ will go about provisioning the AKS cluster into your subscription.
+The resource type that represents a cluster is `cluster` and you can query the management cluster for it via `kubectl`:
   ```bash
   kubectl get cluster
   ```